hundredrabbits/thebook/north_pacific_logbook.md

 We're starting night shifts earlier today, to try and delay the sunrise hour to a more reasonable time.
 Because of this, I prepared lunch earlier, I made deconstructed pâté chinois (see recipes), using up 2 white potatoes out of 5.
 We still have plenty of cans, not the most nutritious of foods, but it’s better than nothing.
 Our locker is FULL of soy beans though, I bought extra so we could continue to prepare soybean hummus in BC.

 ##### 1400
 Clouds are rolling in, the low is catching up!
 Things are good, for now, as we can self-steer.
-Devine is reading *The care and feeding of the offshore crew* by Lin Pardey for the hundredth time, and I'm checking the manual for our Yanmar engine.
+Devine is reading *The Care and Feeding of the Offshore Crew* by Lin Pardey for the hundredth time, and I'm checking the manual for our Yanmar engine.
 I noticed it was leaking oil, a fairly new development, and I'm not sure why?
 I wiped the oil off, and we'll test it to see if it happens again.
 With a clean area under the engine, it'll be easier to see where the leak is coming from.

 ##### 2230
 Ah, morning at near eleven, I like that the sun rises at this time.
 The night was uneventful, with Pino steering itself on increasing winds and seas.
 We've managed to bypass a lot of bad weather these past few days, not sure can avoid this system entirely, but for now we're placed well to it, and even if we get sucked into it the winds should not get too high.
 In this point of sail though, we get tossed around a lot, with waves hitting our side.